 the engineers’ confidence grew,

 and so did the size of their projects.

 The autumn of 1858 saw the first raising of a brick block more than one hundred feet long;

-late in the spring of 1859 another one twice as long again went up five feet.
+in the summer of 1859 another one twice as long again went up five feet.

-By 1860 confidence was sufficiently high that engineers felt able to take on one of the most impressive locations in the city and hoist it up complete and in one go.
+By 1860 the engineers felt able to take on one of the most impressive locations in the city and hoist it up complete and in one go.

 They lifted half a city block on Lake Street,